Sly1024/five-words/README.md

 ```

 ## Results
 This was run on a Ryzen 7 CPU, but it still runs on a signle thread.
+The line with two solutions is when an anagram (cylix <-> xylic) was found.
 ```
 Unique words: 5182
  bemix clunk grypt vozhd waqfs,